 Princess Helena’s cairn was a short steep incline into the woods.
 We couldn’t see the cairn from the main path.
 Our Garmin helped guide us to the start of the path.

-This isn’t a great photo as it was dark with no magical sunlight and it started to feel like a different place.
+The photo isn’t the best as it was dark with no magical sunlight and it started to feel like a different place.
 I couldn’t miss seeing it no matter how both of us were feeling at this point.
 I would have been annoyed with myself, so upwards we both went.

 Alan kept checking his Garmin as we came to the option of two paths, up or down.
 We headed downhill and came to this lovely gorge and bridge.
 I was wary crossing the bridge for some reason.
 It didn’t look sturdy to me.

-Not long after the bridge we were back on the road to where we parked.
+Not long after the bridge we were back on the road to where the walk starts.
 We found eight cairns all together, six of them for the children, one for Prince Albert and one for the Purchase of Balmoral Estate.

 What about the other three children I thought?
 We didn’t find cairns for: